ISC provides independent, high quality control engineering consultancy and R & D services to the automotive industry, typically in powertrain control.

 We have provided services in various areas of the industry, including:

+ISC has been contracted by the major automotive companies over the last two decades to evaluate advanced control methods whilst providing technical support from initial feasibility studies to the final stages of controller development and assessment.
 Our clients include automotive manufacturers, Tier-1 suppliers and ECU suppliers such as NXPGeneral Motors, Toyota, Chrysler, Ford, Cummins, Jaguar, Ricardo, Visteon and Freescale.

-Over the years, ISC has delivered many training courses to Ford, Cummins, Chrysler, Toyota and Jaguar, ranging from introductory level courses for groups who need an awareness of control applied to engines to advanced control topics for research teams.
+ISC has delivered many training courses to Ford, Cummins, Chrysler, Toyota and Jaguar, ranging from introductory level courses for groups who need an awareness of control applied to engines to advanced control topics for research teams.

 We can adapt individual courses to suit your company's needs.